SunGodRamen/.config/readme.md

     ├── paths:
     │   Contains path aliases.
     └── init:
-        A script to export the CONFIG environment variable.
+        A script to source the config scripts.
 ```

 ## Operating Systems